-One day Lacey went to nursery school and this blonde kid obsessed with her looks and asked to see her gums.
-When she told her parents what happened, they told her she looked like her Great-Grandfather who was Sicilian.
+Enter Lacey Schwartz.
+Lacey grew up in a Jewish household with a traditional Jewish family in Woodstock, New York.
+One day Lacey went to nursery school where this blonde kid obsessed with her looks requested to see her gums.
+When she told her parents, they explained she looked like her Great-Grandfather who was Sicilian.

+When applying at Georgetown University, she decided not to check the ethnicity box and based on a photo submitted with her app, Georgetown decided Lacey was black.
+She didn’t correct them.
+So, Lacey spent her college years “passing” as a black girl.
 So, Freshman year, Lacey asked her Mom why she looked the way she did?
-Her mother finally admitted that she had an affair with Rodney Parker and that there was a huge chance her was Lacey’s biological father.
+Her mother finally admitted that she had an affair with Rodney Parker and that there was a huge chance he was Lacey’s biological father.
 Now, what would she do with this new information that she was in fact was bi-racial.
 In Woodstock, she was still a nice Jewish girl with white Jewish parents.

 Little White Lie was particularly fascinating for me because like Lacey there are some members of my family that suffered the same fate she did.
 It was covered up for years with lies upon lies, but like most lies – the truth always floats to the surface.

-Little White Lies is streaming LIVE on NETFLIX.
+Little White Lie is streaming on NETFLIX.